Superbernard/PCAandImageCompression/README.md

 Image compression and reconstruction via principal component analysis

-This is a course project done in Math5793 Advanced Applied Statistics.
+This is a course project I did in Math5793 Advanced Applied Statistics.
 PCA was used to conduct image (array) compression.

 The PCA_ImageCompression.pdf file is a brief report of the practice with plots and results.